bbatsov/blog/_posts/2011-04-29-career-development.markdown

 # Conclusion
 Topics such a career development are highly subjective and depend on a myriad of factors.
-My musing here are inspired by my 7 year long career as a software engineer that spanned over four employers and will probably soon include a fifth.
+My musings here are inspired by my 7 year long career as a software engineer that spanned over four employers and will probably soon include a fifth.
 This is not a lot of data to consider, but I can assure you that the traits that I describe are